1. Restricted admissions (NC) and higher education admissions process (HAV)

 2. Entrance examination

-The entrance examination (AP) helps determine the special suitability and motivation for the chosen study program.
+Some Bachelor's programs require an entrance examination.
+This entrance examination (AP) helps determine the special suitability and motivation for the chosen study program.
 It applies regardless of whether a study program restricts admissions.

 All applicants regardless of nationality or the country have to take part!
 The entrance examination is a selection process that may be configured differently for different subjects.
 Furthermore, the application deadline for the entrance exam may be before the 15 July.
 Please be sure to check your chosen study program's website in a timely manner.